Math 131 2024 Fall Course Web

 Homework

 Homework: All students require the WebAssign online homework system, which you may self-enroll in the online homework system through the Canvas course.
-Please watch the instruction video at https://startstrong.cengage.com/webassign-canvas-ia-no/, and then register WebAssign through your Canvas account to do homework or study the eBook there.
+Please watch the instruction video at https://startstrong.cengage.com/webassign-canvas-ia-no/,

 Need Help registering into WebAssign?
-Get LIVE help on campus
+Get LIVE help on campus:

 Date / UMass Location / Time: